robrushton/Simple-Cryp/README.md

 #Simple Cryp

 ##Description
-SimpleCryp is a transpotion cipher.
+SimpleCryp is a transposition cipher.
 It replaces each character in a string with another based off a specified offset (default or can be set).
 It can be used to encrypt/decrypt strings or entire text files.

 ##Instructions
 **This program requires a Java JRE/JDK.**